Hizoco Business Whitepaper

 Basic Principles of Proof of Time (VDF, Verifiable Delay Function)

-All chains operate collaboratively through the VDF Timelord RPC interface, ensuring time proof results cannot be bypassed or forged in advance.
+The three chains operate collaboratively through an embedded VDF Server (TCP port 18001), with an independent VDF Client (oxchain-vdf) process executing cryptographic group operations, ensuring time proof results cannot be bypassed or forged in advance.

 Comparison with Mainstream Consensus Mechanisms: